SWR 99.9 FM: Current

-SWR 99.9 FM is now home to Busco for Brekky (5:30am-9am) and Drive with Linden (4pm-6pm).
+SWR 99.9 FM is now home to The Morning Mix with Fyfie (6am-9am) and Drive with Linden (4pm-6pm).
 The shows both provide local news, weather and traffic and play adult contemporary hits.
 SWR 99.9 FM now has consistent 70's to Now music formatting with Nine's Radio News bulletins every hour from 6am-6pm every weekday, so listeners can tune into regular programming as they drive to work, while they're at work and on their way home.

 Volunteers also produce their own local shows on the station, where you'll find a diverse range of programming and music genres.

 Using its own outside broadcast unit, SWR 99.9 FM regularly broadcasts from local shows and festivals including the Blacktown and Holroyd festivals, Rooty Hill Australia Day celebrations and other local events.
 The station has a long history of giving air time to local bands.
 The Musos Show on Saturdays from 2pm-4pm features local and musicians and bands.
 SWRtember was initially launched to promote local upcoming talent.
 In 2011 New Zealand rock band Dragon headlined SWRtember and played a 45-minute set live to air.
 SWRtember has since been replaced with SWR 99.9 FM's Annual Live Radio Gig (see below), usually occurring in September every year.

 Programming

-The station's overall format is adult contemporary, branded "The 70's to Now" but also covers a wide range of music styles through local access shows.
+The station's overall format is adult hits, branded "The 70's to Now" but also covers a wide range of music styles through local access shows.
 SWR 99.9 FM also broadcasts programs that are presented by special interest groups or in languages other than English.